AnaadiAI/kalanjiyam/docs/installation.rst

 Environment setup
 -----------------

-Behind the scenes, we configure Ambuda by setting various environment variables, which is the standard practice for Flask applications.
+Behind the scenes, we configure Kalanjiyam by setting various environment variables, which is the standard practice for Flask applications.
 To organize all of these settings, we keep environment variables in a `.env` file in the project root.

 `make install` creates an `.env` file for you.
 If you ever need to add more variables in the future, just edit `.env`.
-All Ambuda code will refer to `.env` by default.
+All Kalanjiyam code will refer to `.env` by default.

 If you need access to these environment variables as part of some other script,